 Address: Plot 1161, Memorial Drive besides Musa Yar’Adua Centre, Central Business District

 Ticket prices ranging from N500-N1,500.
 This is a fairly recent building with 12 screens, arcade games and a big shopping mall.
 The centre also has a food court with a range of restaurants and bars, a spa, a supermarket and VIP balconies.
 Movies include; international blockbusters and Nigerian home-grown movies.

 Opening hours: One Memorial Drive Central Business District, Opposite Sheraton

 Address: Daily 8am-6pm

 This foundation was built in memory of the late General Shehu Musa Yar’adua, Former President of Nigeria.
-The Yar’adua Foundation has a lot of facilities which ranges from libraries, a centre with both conference facilities and a shop to buy gift items, organized programmes such as charity projects, Yar’adua Merit Scholars, exhibition halls, and above all the Late President’s speeches, photographs and biography.
+The Yar’adua Foundation has a lot of facilities ranging from libraries, a centre with both conference facilities and a shop to buy gift items to organized programmes such as charity projects, Yar’adua Merit Scholars, exhibition halls, and above all the Late President’s speeches, photographs and biography.
 For more information visit: www.yaraduacentre.org.

 Opening hours: Daily 9am-6pm

 Address: 1 Kukuwaba Road, opposite the National Stadium

 This wonderland is equipped with a small roller coaster, merry-go-rounds, rides, games arcade and bumper cars, trains.
 There are some activities for younger kids like bouncy castles, and a safe place for older children to enjoy themselves.
 There is also a range of refreshment and dining facilities available on-site.